Kenya Army Infantry: History

 '..Kenyan political elites viewed the army as a potential source of political leverage.
 No party or ethnic group was willing to let its rivals gain a dominant position in the armed forces.
 As a result, veteran askaris worried that politically connected soldiers would replace them.
 Most of the "martial races" that comprised the old colonial forces were not part of the Kenya African National Union [KANU], and many Kikuyu openly referred to the KAR as the "KADU army."
 In 1959, the Kalenjin, Kamba, Samburu, and Northern Frontier pastoral communities supplied approximately 77 percent of the total strength of the Kenyan KAR battalions.'

-As the country prepared for independence in 1962–63 the National Assembly of Kenya passed a bill (Kenya Bills 1963) to amend the status of Kenyan military forces.
-Accordingly, former KAR units of them were transformed into Kenyan military forces and the newly independent Kenyan Government was legally empowered to assign names to them.
-This took effect from the time of the independence ceremonies, midnight, 12 December 1963.
+During the Mau Mau rebellion, "B" Company of the KAR's 5th Battalion perpetrated the Chuka massacre in June 1953, killing a number of Kenyan civilians.
+The massacre was ordered by the company's commanding officer, Major Gerald Selby Lewis Griffiths.
+After news of the massacre became public, Griffiths was cashiered and sentenced to five years' imprisonment by the British authorities.

+Three KAR battalions were transferred to Kenya upon independence (at midnight on 12 December 1963).
 Thus 3 KAR, 5 KAR, and 11 KAR became 3 Kenya Rifles, 5 Kenya Rifles, and 11 Kenya Rifles.
+Their middle and senior ranks were filled almost entirely by regular British officers.